danusio/my_portfolio/README.md

+# Objective

+The main purpose of this repository is to document my personal work on Machine Learning and Data Science in general.

-# my_portfolio
+# Table of Contents

-My Data Science and Machine Learning portfolio.
+- Synthetic Dividends I